 This last stop on your tour today will be to the 5,000-year-old Neolithic stones of Stonehenge.
 Set on Salisbury Plain, Stonehenge is one of the most mysterious places in the world.
 How did the stones get there?
 What do they represent?
 Who put them there?
 See if you can piece together the evidence at Stonehenge on a guided visit.

-The trip comes to its conclusion in grand fashion with a cruise on the Caledonian Canal.
+The trip comes to its conclusion with a cruise on the Caledonian Canal.
 Board at Dochgarroch, enjoying castle views on an unforgettable journey that continues across the legendary waters of Loch Ness.
 Spend the night in Fort William.

 Today the trip comes to an end.
 After breakfast, you'll head to the airport to catch a flight out.
 Safe travels!

-Looking for more inspiration for your trip to England?
-Check out these other England itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Looking for more inspiration for your trip to the UK?
+Check out these other United Kingdom itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.